richardpaulhudson/spacy_projects_multiprocessing/README.md

 At first glance [multiprocessing.Pool](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.Pool) looks like exactly what we need:

-- a pool of processes of a specified size; each process in the pool could play the role of worker process-
+- a pool of processes of a specified size; each process in the pool could play the role of worker process.
 - individual jobs are assigned to processes in the pool using the `apply_async()` method, whose parameters are the Python method to be run and optionally a callback method to call when the job is complete.
 - the pool has a `terminate()` method that kills all currently running processes.

 However, this route would involve the following problems:

-- The `terminate()` method kills the worker processes in the pool, but not the subprocesses these worker processes would have started, as subprocesses are not well-behaved daemons.
+- The `terminate()` method kills the worker processes in the pool, but not subprocesses started by those worker processes.
 - In order to allow the subprocesses to be terminated as well, each pool worker process would need to determine its subprocess' PID and the PIDs would need to be maintained centrally by the main process to enable them all to be killed.
 However, passing the PIDs from the worker processes to the main process for centralised management would be messy at best because:
     - the job passed to `apply_async()` is normally a function.
     - the job can only be a method if that method is specifically made picklable.